anthonyballetta/ComputerScience/Compilation of C# Interview Questions.md

+# What is MVC?

+MVC is a software architecture - the structure of the system - that separates domain/application/business (whatever you prefer) logic from the rest of the user interface.
+It does this by separating the application into three parts: the model, the view, and the controller.

+The model manages fundamental behaviors and data of the application.
+It can respond to requests for information, respond to instructions to change the state of its information, and even to notify observers in event-driven systems when information changes.
+This could be a database, or any number of data structures or storage systems.
+In short, it is the data and data-management of the application.

+The view effectively provides the user interface element of the application.
+It'll render data from the model into a form that is suitable for the user interface.

+The controller receives user input and makes calls to model objects and the view to perform appropriate actions.

+All in all, these three components work together to create the three basic components of MVC.

 # 1. What is an extension method?

 An extension method enables us to add methods to existing types without creating a new derived type, recompiling, or modify the original types.
 We can say that it extends the functionality of an existing type in .NET.
 An extension method is a static method to the existing static class.
 We call an extension method in the same general way; there is no difference in calling.
 It uses the "this" keyword as the first parameter with a type in .NET and this method will be called by a given type instance on the client side.